refugeetech/platform/API00.md

     {
       fieldDescription:
       {
-        name:'the name of the tag',
+        value:'ProjectsSchema.challengeCategories.options.$.value',
         projects: 'list of projects'

       },
       dataStructure:
       [
         {
-          name:'tag.name',
+          value:'category.value',
           projects:['project']
         }
       ]
     },
-    pseudoQuery:'return tag.name from each tag in Tags with return each project in database where tag.name in project.tags' }, data:out
+    pseudoQuery:'return category.value from each challengeCategories.options in ProjectsSchema with return each project in Projects where category.value in project.challengeCategories'
+  },
+  data:out
 }